 Neste respects internationally recognized human rights as set out in the International Bill of Human Rights and the principles concerning fundamental rights set out in the ILO Declaration on Fundamental Principles and Rights at Work.
 Neste also respects additional human rights standards and UN instruments elaborating on the rights of vulnerable groups who may need particular accommodation or protection in order to fully enjoy their human rights without discrimination.
-We are committed to implementing the ten principles of the UN Global Compact and UN Women's Empowerment Principles, to which we are signatories, and also act in accordance with the Children's Rights and Business Principles.
+We are committed to implementing the ten principles of the UN Global Compact and UN Women's Empowerment Principles, to which we are signatories, and also act in accordance with the Children's Rights and Business Principles and UN Declaration on the Rights of Indigenous Peoples.